-Your financial advisor usually is the person through whom you purchase the fund.
-Your financial advisor could be a broker, financial planner or advisor who is registered to sell mutual funds.
-The principal distributor is the firm for which your financial advisor works.
+Your investment professional usually is the person through whom you purchase the funds.
+Your investment professional could be a broker, financial planner or advisor who is registered to sell mutual funds.
+Your dealer is the firm for which your investment professional works.